Publication Ethics

 2. Data Access and Retention

-• Authors may be asked to provide the raw data of their study for editorial review and must be prepared to provide public access to this data, where feasible, and must retain such data for a reasonable time after publication.
+• Authors may be asked to provide raw data for editorial review and must be prepared to provide public access where feasible.

 3. Acknowledgement of Sources